 Unlike electric bicyclists, moped drivers are required to wear a helmet, have a driver's license, and register their vehicle.
-And if an electric bike travels faster than 20 miles per hour, traffic police will treat it as a moped.
+And if an electric bike travels faster than 20 miles per hour, the traffic police will treat it as a moped.

 Motorized bicycles are permitted on most roads except certain freeways and sidewalks.
 Riders should always research their local county and municipal ordinances before driving their motorized bike.